-- The main purpose of the Bachelor Internship is to gain real work experience.
+- The main purpose of the internship is to gain real work experience.

-- You will receive 25 credits for successful completion.
+- You will receive 20 credits for successful completion of the internship.

-- To complete the internship, you must complete three steps:
+- To successfully complete the internship, you must complete the following sub-steps:

 - Find an internship